America's most popular national parks are ...

 George Frey/Getty Images North America/Getty Images

-President Donald Trump has not created any new national monuments during his first year in office, a power granted the president until the 1906 Antiquities Act.
-In contrast, President Barack Obama created 34 park sites during his eight years in office, including four in his final days in office.
-Some of those sites honored the country's civil rights struggle, African-American history, Japanese-American history and the fight for women's rights.
+President Donald Trump has not created any new National Park Service monuments during his first year in office, a power granted the president until the 1906 Antiquities Act.

 In response, a group of Native American tribes filed a lawsuit against Trump and several administration officials claiming that his decision to significantly shrink Bears Ears National Monument is "in violation of the United States Constitution and the Antiquities Act of 1906."